brysonnreed/supply-chain-dashboard/README.md

 **_Implementation Details_**
 React Router DOM is used to handle routing within the application, ensuring smooth navigation between various sections.
 Each route is connected to a specific CRUD interface, allowing users to manage different types of data effectively.

-### 🛠️ Docker Integration

-- **Dockerized Setup**: The application is fully containerized with Docker, facilitating consistent development, testing, and production environments.
-- **Deployment**: Docker ensures seamless deployment by using containerized services for both frontend and backend.
-The `Dockerfile` and `docker-compose.yml` are configured to manage the application’s build and runtime environments.

-**_Implementation Details_**
-The project includes Docker configurations for both the frontend and backend components.
-The Docker setup simplifies deployment and scaling, allowing the application to run consistently across different environments.
-The Docker containers are orchestrated using Docker Compose, which streamlines the management of multi-container applications.

 ## 🎨 Technologies Used

 - **Frontend**: React, MUI, Nivo, Axios, React Router DOM, React-Pro Sidebar
 - **Backend**: Express, PostgreSQL, CORS, dotenv
 - **Hosting**: Heroku
 - **Testing**: pgAdmin 4, Postman
-- **Containerization**: Docker, Docker Compose

 ## 📁 Project Structure

 - **`client/`**: Contains the React application with all UI components and frontend logic.
 - **`server/`**: Contains the backend code including routes, controllers, and database interactions.
-- **`Dockerfile`**: Configuration for building Docker images for both frontend and backend.
-- **`docker-compose.yml`**: Configuration for managing multi-container Docker applications.

 ## 🚀 Deployment